Secure Our Prosperity

 “We all know the story behind Northern Gateway and Energy East.
 And, you know, those are two projects that I think we as Canadians should certainly become advocates for sooner rather than later.
 So that we are energy independent not only on a continental basis, but also ensuring that we have access to other markets…” [CPAC]

 Global demand for food, wood, minerals, metals, oil, and natural gas is growing.
-We must take this opportunity to empower Canadian and Indigenous communities through the development of our vast natural resource wealth.
+We must take this opportunity to empower Canadian and Indigenous communities by developing our vast natural resource wealth.

 It’s time to build Canada up.